sukihanabi/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Set-ADAccountPassword.md

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
-The cmdlet is not run.
+The cmdlet will not be executed.

+>[Note!]
+>
+-WhatIf command works in Windows Server 2016 and the accompanying Remote Server Administration Tools (RSAT) package.

 ```yaml
 Type: SwitchParameter